simonw/datasette-secret-santa/README.md

 https://glitch.com/ is a great way to host this application.

+You can [remix this project on Glitch](https://glitch.com/~datasette-secret-santa) to get your own copy.

-Create a new application there and paste the following into your `glitch.json` file:
+Or you can create a new application and paste the following into your `glitch.json` file:

 ```json
 {